brandur/sorg/content/nanoglyphs-drafts/007-civilization.md

 ![Palace of the Fine Arts in 2015](/assets/images/nanoglyphs/007-civilization/palace@2x.jpg)

 Happy holidays!
-From my vantage point, they get a little closer together every year, but that malaise is offset by how much I look forward to them.
-It's already been an amazing few days of rich food and decadent desserts.
+From my vantage point, they get a little closer together every year, but that existential malaise is mitigated by how much I look forward to them.
+It's already been an amazing few days of rich food and decadent desserts, and I hope everyone's break has gone just as well.

-You're reading 2019's last edition of _Nanoglyph_, an experimental newsletter on software.
-If you're viewing it on the web, as usual you can subscribe [here](https://nanoglyph-signup.herokuapp.com) to start getting it in the new decade.
+You're reading 2019's final edition of _Nanoglyph_, an experimental newsletter on software.
+If you're viewing it on the web, as usual you can subscribe [here](https://nanoglyph-signup.herokuapp.com) to get it in the new decade.
 Personally, I can't wait to talk about how I lived through the 20s.

 ---